How blue is blue?

 What can you do when you feel like this?

-The mix of conventional solutions
+The conventional solutions for anxiety & depression

 If you search the literature, or even visit a mental health professional, they broadly have three tools.
 They are: